victorjoh/lions-pride-inn/README.md

 [Infinitest](https://infinitest.github.io/doc/eclipse#get-started) to work which is what Sandro Mancuso used in the video.
 I suggest using [MoreUnit](https://moreunit.github.io/MoreUnit-Eclipse/) instead.
-Instead of running tests on save as Infinitest does, MoreUnit provides shortcuts for running the corresponding test file, jumping between the test file and class under test, and creating a test if it does not exist.
+Instead of running tests on save as Infinitest does, MoreUnit provides the following shortcuts:

+1. **Ctrl + r** Run the corresponding test file
+2. **Ctrl + j** Jump between the test file and class under test, will create file if it does not exist.

 For this exercise, MoreUnit 3.3.1 works fine, but in our Ufo projects the jumping does not work.
 I suggest installing MoreUnit 3.3.0 instead.
 It works for both this exercise and the Ufo projects.
-To install MoreUnit 3.3.0, do the following:
+To install MoreUnit 3.3.0, do the
+following:

 1. Download [org.moreunit.updatesite-3.3.0.zip from their releases on github](https://github.com/MoreUnit/MoreUnit-Eclipse/releases/download/v3.3.0/org.moreunit.updatesite-3.3.0.zip).